cuong-vm/xpath-finder/README.md

 # xPath 2

-Firefox & Chrome plugin to get the elements xPath. xPath 2 is forked from original *https://github.com/trembacz/xpath-finder*.
+Firefox & Chrome plugin to get the selected element's XPath and also to generate common Robot testing commands related to the element.

 Coming soon...